Showing posts with label SRI LANKA. Show all posts

 The Aqua Hotel in Uppuveli sounded fancier than it was.
 Still, the place remained a good backpacker joint with a bar, a swimming pool, and plenty of tables and chairs right on the beach—the kind of place where one could park off for a few days.
 Of course, I had no intention of parking off for a few days, but I did stay an additional day.

-There wasn’t a great deal more to do but chill or take a walk along the beach.
-The Aqua Hotel boasted a restaurant where the food, while mediocre, came at a reasonable price.
+There wasn’t much more to do but chill or take a walk along the beach.
+The Aqua Hotel boasted a restaurant where the food, while mediocre, was reasonably priced.
 The walk along the ocean was enjoyable, past rows and rows of fishing boats and fishermen bringing in their nets.
 Unfortunately, the area was hit hard during wartime and by the 2004 tsunami.
 For the most part, the houses looked like they couldn’t withstand strong winds, let alone another tsunami.

 Uppuveli – Anuradhapura - 120 km

-Following an early morning yoga session, I hopped on the bike and pointed it in the direction of Anuradhapura.
+Following an early-morning yoga session, I hopped on the bike and pointed it toward Anuradhapura.
 Mercifully, the road was reasonably flat with the slightest of tailwinds.
-Once in Anuradhapura, it took pedalling around to locate a place to bed down.
+Once in Anuradhapura, it took some pedalling to find a place to bed down.

-Fortunately, touts on bicycles roamed the street, looking for lost tourists to escort to a room.
+Fortunately, bicycle touts roamed the streets, looking for lost tourists to escort to a room.
 I usually avoid them, but they proved useful this time as they pointed out reasonably priced accommodation in one of the alleyways.
 At first, Anuradhapura was meant to be a one-night stop.
 Still, I soon realised the city was graced with a plethora of ancient relics.

 The next day, I spent time in the ancient and sacred city of Anuradhapura.
-I understood the city was built around a cutting of Buddha’s fig tree (the Bodhi tree, or Tree of Enlightenment).
+I understood that the city was built around a cutting from the Buddha’s fig tree (the Bodhi tree, or Tree of Enlightenment).
 Sanghamitta, a Buddhist nun who visited the island in the third century, brought the cutting to Sri Lanka.

-The Kingdom of Anuradhapura flourished for 1,300 years until being invaded in 993.
+The Kingdom of Anuradhapura flourished for 1,300 years until it was invaded in 993.
 Today, Anuradhapura is a massive, sprawling complex of archaeological wonders and ruins built during Anuradhapura’s thousand-year rule over Sri Lanka.

 The Jetavanaramaya Stupa was impressive.
-Built during the third century by Mahasena, historians estimate the structure initially topped 120 metres, but today it barely measures 70 metres.
+Built during the third century by Mahasena, the structure is estimated to have initially topped 120 metres, but today it barely measures 70 metres.
 At the time of construction, Jetavanaramaya was certainly the third-tallest monument globally, the first two being the Egyptian pyramids.
 It’s said to consist of more than 90 million bricks.
-A British guidebook from the early 1900s calculated Jetavanaramaya to contain enough bricks to make a three-meter-high wall stretching from London to Edinburgh.
+A British guidebook from the early 1900s estimated that Jetavanaramaya contained enough bricks to build a three-meter-high wall stretching from London to Edinburgh.

-The area was captivating and appeared overgrown and overrun by monkeys.
+The area was captivating, overgrown, and overrun by monkeys.
 People, nevertheless, still lived in the city, and the old temples are still in use today.
 The most famous is the sacred Bodhi tree (mentioned above).
 The tree is said to be the oldest plant in the world with a known planting date.
 However, the tree itself was unimpressive.
 Much like the famous Mona Lisa, I envisaged it much larger.
 Instead, the tree was rather scrawny.

 Anuradhapura – Puttalam - 80 km